-The ensemble of the CSES detectors provides measurements of energetic particle fluxes, ionospheric plasma parameters and electromagnetic fields, in a wide range of energies and frequencies.
-The main sensors onboard the satellite are the HEPD (High Energy Particle Detector) developed by the Italian participants, and the following Chinese sensors: LEPD (Low Energy Particle Detector), LP (Langmuir Probes), IDM (Ion Drift Meter), ICM (Ion Capture Meter), RPA (Retarding Potential Analyzer), EFD (Electric Field Detectors) developed in collaboration with the Italian team, HPM (High Precision Magnetometer) and SCM (Search-Coil Magnetometer).
+The configuration of the CSES detectors provides measurements of energetic particle fluxes, ionospheric plasma parameters and electromagnetic fields, in a wide range of energies and frequencies.
+The main sensors onboard the satellite are the HEPD (High Energy Particle Detector) developed by the Italian participants, and the following Chinese sensors: LEPD (Low Energy Particle Detector), LP (Langmuir Probes), IDM (Ion Drift Meter), ICM (Ion

+Capture Meter), RPA (Retarding Potential Analyzer), EFD (Electric Field Detectors) developed in collaboration with the Italian team, HPM (High Precision Magnetometer) and SCM (Search-Coil Magnetometer).

-The research activity is at an advanced phase, being the various payloads already built and an intense activity is going on for the calibration of the various sensors.
-In particular, the Italian payload HEPD is under test at the laboratories of the National Institute for Nuclear Physics (INFN) and the Chinese payloads LP, IDM, ICM, RPA and EFD are tested at the INAF-IAPS "Plasma Chamber" in Rome, which is a facility where the response of the sensors, and their compatibility with ionospheric plasma, can be verified in environmental conditions very similar to those met by the satellite in orbit.
+The research activity in 2016 has covered the final phases before shipping to China, the various flight payloads have been built and tested through calibrations and qualification of the various sensors.
+In particular, the Italian payload HEPD (QM and FM) has been fully tested at the laboratories of the National Institute for Nuclear Physics (INFN) and the Chinese payloads LP, IDM, ICM, RPA and EFD have passed critical tests at the INAF-IAPS "Plasma Chamber" in Rome, a facility where the response of the sensors, and their compatibility with ionospheric plasma, can be verified in environmental conditions very similar to those met by the satellite in orbit.